OCHA-DAP/hdx-python-scraper/doc/main.md

         should_overwrite_source: True

-This allows additional HXL hashtags to be associated with a dataset date, source and url.
+This allows additional HXL hashtags to be associated with a source date, source and url.
 The metadata for "#food-prices" is obtained from a dataset on HDX, while for "#affected+food+p3plus+num", it is all specified with the source date being set to today. "#affected+food+ipc+p3plus+num+som" shows a more complex setup with a date